NCEAS/metacat/docs/user/metacat/source/configuration.rst

 Initial Configuration & Backup Properties
 -----------------------------------------
-Before you can log in to the Metacat Admin interface and configure it, you are required to set up the authentication configuration (if it is not already configured).
+Before you can log in to the Metacat Admin interface and configure it, you are required to confirm Metacat's back-up location for the configuration settings.
+You will also need to set up the authentication configuration (if it is not already configured).
 This is required for logging in to the Metacat and for defining administrative accounts.

+ **More on configuration backup settings:**

+ - To preserve its configuration settings, Metacat backs up crucial configuration details to a directory outside the application directories.

+ - Metacat will automatically attempt to locate an existing back-up directory, but you may need to correct the value or specify a directory (if the installation is new, or if Metacat was unable to determine the location of an existing back-up directory).

-Starting from Metacat version 3.0.0 or later, **metacat.properties** no longer contains any custom settings that need to be backed up before a Metacat upgrade.
+Starting from Metacat version 3.0.0, **metacat.properties** no longer contains any custom settings that need to be backed up before a Metacat upgrade.
 Instead, custom settings are now saved to a file named ``metacat-site.properties`` that is located outside of the tomcat webapps directory, and so is not overwritten by deploying a new Metacat war file.